geoffcline/website/content/en/docs/concepts/storage/volumes.md

   [privileged Container](/docs/tasks/configure-pod-container/security-context/) or modify the file permissions on the host to be able to write to a `hostPath` volume

+#### Resources

+The storage media (Disk, SSD, etc.) of an `emptyDir` volume is determined by the medium of the filesystem holding the kubelet root dir (typically `/var/lib/kubelet`).
+There is no limit on how much space an `emptyDir` or `hostPath` volume can consume, and no isolation between Containers or between Pods.

+In the future, we expect that `emptyDir` and `hostPath` volumes will be able to request a certain amount of space using a [resource](/docs/concepts/configuration/manage-resources-containers/) specification, and to select the type of media to use, for clusters that have several media types.

 #### Example Pod

 ```yaml